 - a.
 The use of oil, grease or other lubricants on the body, costume personal equipment or lifting equipment is strictly forbidden. - b.
 Powder is prohibited. - c.
 Chalk (Magnesium Carbonate) may be applied on the hands, shoulders, knees and buttocks. - d.
 No foreign substance may be applied to any wrapping material or equipment, except per V-1-4-c above, which may result in chalk on a shirt or transferred to a wrap after having been applied to the knee area. - e.
 No sniffing of any substance is allowed. - f.
-No head slapping by coaches or teammates is allowed. - g.
+No head slapping or slapping to any part of the body is allowed by coaches or teammates.
+Any violation of this rule will result in a missed attempt for the lifter. - g.
 A violation of any of the above general rules may result in disqualification of the lifter from competition at the discretion of the meet director.